jbhickey/asp-project/README.md

 ## Usage

-Run the program with filename and blocksize arguments
+Run the program with filename and blocksize (in bytes) arguments

 `./codec Samples/test44100.wav 1024`